nlpaueb/aueb.twitter.sentiment/README.md

 #Sentiment Detection

-To detect the sentiment of a tweet you run
+To detect the sentiment of a tweet run :

 ```
 python detect_sentiment.py “your tweet”